System Design Space

 Big Data / Hadoop

-MapReduce and Hadoop ecosystem tools support large-scale batch processing.
+Once data stops fitting on one machine, MapReduce and the Hadoop ecosystem take over large-scale batch processing.

 Object storage